oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 *federate*, *insufficient_authorization*, *insufficient_information*, *redirect_to_app*,
 *redirect_to_web*, client MUST handle these errors according to this specification.

-Example client calling receiving an {{authorization-code-response}} from the federated authorization server:
+Example client calling receiving an authorization code response {{authorization-code-response}} from the federated authorization server:

     HTTP/1.1 200 OK